theandrew168/sbs-website/content/posts/is-sveltekit-a-poor-choice-for-spas.md

 I often had to rely on [Reddit posts](https://www.reddit.com/r/sveltejs/comments/z6x5uj/sveltekit_spa_with_client_side_jwt_auth/) from others who found themselves struggling with the same things.
 If fact, there is only [one page](https://kit.svelte.dev/docs/single-page-apps) in the docs on how to use SvelteKit as an SPA.
 Despite being documented, the approach isn't even recommended by the framework itself.
-Trying to figure out how to utilize SvelteKit features while in SPA mode is difficult: handling errors, implementing client-side auth, etc.

 # Moving Forward